-In the Leaving Cert, CAO points are awarded for marks or grades achieved in your son or daughter's exam.
+In the Leaving Cert, points are awarded for marks or grades achieved in your child's exam.
 More points are given for a 'higher' or 'honours' paper.
 Here is a list of the points for ordinary and honours subjects at Leaving Cert level: